-Renormalization of the fundamental band-gap in molecular crystals by electronic polarization [72] is of central importance for organic electronics [55-60] and photovoltaics [61- 63].
-Going from the molecule in gas phase to a molecular crystal with relative dielectric constant ε_r^{∞} leads to shrinkage of the fundamental gap (typically ε_r^{∞} is an orientationally averaged and ion-clamped, as it is at high-frequency, scalar).
-This renders the resulting material well-suited for practical applications that require reduced optical gaps.
-Due to the electronic polarization of the crystalline dielectric medium, the energy required to create a quasi-hole is reduced compared to its molecular phase, whereas creating a quasi-electron releases more energy [73].
-In other words, the ionization potential (IP) and electron affinity (EA) decrease and increase respectively.

-Today's standard repertoire of exchange-correlation functionals within DFT, including (semi-)local LDA/GGA as well as global and range-separated hybrids [15], do not properly treat long-range correlation effects and fail to describe the aforementioned gap renormalization, even qualitatively [74].
-While many-body perturbation theory, especially Hedin's GW approximation [75] to the electron's self-energy Σ captures these renormalization effects, only recent screened rangeseparated hybrid functionals [73] include this effect at the considerably cheaper level of DFT.
+Renormalization of the fundamental band gap in molecular crystals by electronic polarization [76] is of central importance for organic electronics [58-63] and photovoltaics [64-66].
+Going from the molecule in gas phase to a molecular crystal with relative dielectric constant ε{∞} (orientationally averaged and ion clamped) leads to shrinkage of the fundamental gap.
+This renders the resulting material well suited for practical applications that require reduced optical gaps.
+Due to the electronic polarization of the crystalline dielectric medium, the energy required to create a quasihole is reduced compared to its molecular phase, whereas creating a quasielectron releases more energy [77].
+In other words, the ionization potential (IP) and electron affinity (EA) decrease and increase, respectively.
+Today's standard repertoire of exchange-correlation functionals within DFT, including (semi)local LDA/GGA as well as global and range-separated hybrids [15], do not properly treat long-range correlation effects and fail to describe the aforementioned gap renormalization, even qualitatively [78].
+While many-body perturbation theory, especially Hedin's GW approximation [79] to the electron's self-energy Σ , captures these renormalization effects, only recent screened rangeseparated hybrid functionals [77] include this effect at the considerably cheaper level of DFT.